-The historical neighbourhood of Jeddah is called Al-Balad which means “The Town”.
-Al-Balad was added to the UNESCO’s World Heritage site list in 2014 and is now one of five UNESCO sited in the whole of Saudi Arabia.
+The historical neighbourhood of Jeddah is called Al-Balad, which means “The Town”.
+Al-Balad was added to the UNESCO’s World Heritage site list in 2014 and is now one of five UNESCO sites in the whole of Saudi Arabia.

-Al-Balad was founded in the 7th century and historically served as the centre of Jeddah, massive defensive walls once protected the whole area, but the walls were torn down in the 1940s.
+Al-Balad was founded in the 7th century and historically served as the centre of The city, massive defensive walls once protected the whole area, but the walls were torn down in the 1940s.

-And when oil was discovered in Saudi Arabia in the 1970s and 1980s, and Jeddah began to become wealthier due to the oil boom, many Jeddawis (yes that´s what the locals in Jeddah are called) moved north.
+And when oil was discovered in Saudi Arabia in the 1970s and 1980s, then the city began to become wealthier due to the oil boom, many Jeddawis (yes, that´s what the locals in Jeddah are called) moved north.

 There´s also small cafes, restaurant, art studios etc. opening up in the area.

-Bu sure to visit the small side street, the “chemist street” which is full of flower and plants.
+Bu sure to visit the small side street, the “chemist street” which is full of flowers and plants.

-The whole Jeddah Corniche runs 30km along the Red Cost; the Corniche features a coastal road, recreation areas, pavilions, large-scale civic sculptures, public beaches, small restaurant etc.
+The whole Jeddah Corniche runs 30km along the Red Cost; the Corniche features a coastal road, recreation areas, pavilions, large-scale civic sculptures, public beaches, small restaurants etc.

 Visit The Fakieh Aquarium

-While I’m not a fan of Aquariums (the fish should be in the sea) so are the Fakieh Aquarium, the only public aquarium in Saudi Arabia, a great place to get away from the warm and humid air in Jeddah for a few hours.
+While I’m not a fan of Aquariums (the fish should be in the sea), so are the Fakieh Aquarium, the only public aquarium in Saudi Arabia, a great place to get away from the warm and humid air in the city for a few hours.